CloudsDocker/cloudsdocker.github.io/source/_posts/2017-01-19-Java-Tricky-Tech-Questions.md

 # Difference between abstract class and interface?
 - From Java 8 onwards difference between abstract class and interface in Java has minimized, now even interface can have implementation in terms of default and static method.
 BTW, in Java you can still extend just one class but can extend multiple inheritance.
 Abstract class is used to provide default implementation with just something left to customize, while interface is used heavily in API to define contract of a class.

-# How to Swap Two Numbers without Temp or Third variable in Java - Interview Question
+# How to Swap Two Numbers without Temp or Third variable in Java
 ## Swapping two numbers without using temp variable in Java
 ```java
 int a = 10;